rstacruz/npm-pipeline-rails/README.md

 If you're using continuous integration for your tests, configure it to run `bundle exec rake assets:npm_build` before your tests.

 For tests running in your development machine, ensure that asset files are available when running your tests.
 This means starting your dev server at least once before running tests, or invoking `rake assets:npm_build` manually.

+#### Disable some gems

+You may also want to disable some gems, depending on your set up:

+- Disable `uglifyjs` if you already do minification in your npm tool.
+- Disable `autoprefixer-rails` if you already do autoprefixing in your npm tool.
+- Disable `sprockets-es6` if you already do ES6 compiling in your npm tool.
+- _and so on..._

 <br>